pyudev/pyudev/doc/index.rst

 Feel free to fork the repository and send pull requests or patches.
 Please add unit tests for your code, if possible.
 The :doc:`testsuite documentation
-<testing>` gives you an overview about the pyudev testsuite.
+<tests/index>` gives you an overview about the pyudev testsuite.

 Contents